Rusmir Cviko: Meizhou Hakka

 He resigned from the position of Meizhou Hakka manager on 28 August 2018, but left the club at friendly terms with its management.

 While at Hakka, Cviko once again proved what a great hire he was for the club.
 When he took over the team in December 2017, the club's first team was ranked 13th out of 16 teams in the China League One based on team value.
 At the time of Cviko's departure the team was ranked 3rd out of 16 teams.
 This was due to the team's great results throughout the season and the fact that during Cviko's tenure at the club, the team spent most of its time ranked somewhere between the 1st and 3rd place in the China League One rankings.

 Cviko also broke some records as well while at the club.
 The team was unbeaten for 11 games in a row on its home field and won 5 in a row which is the club's best result in history.

 Return to Bosnia and Herzegovina national team

 On 25 January 2020, Cviko returned to the Bosnia and Herzegovina national team, being named as an assistant of head coach Dušan Bajević.

+Al-Orobah

+On 20 June 2023, Cviko was appointed as manager of Saudi Arabian club Al-Orobah.
+He led the club to promotion to the Pro League in his only season at the club.

+Raja CA

+On 25 July 2024, he signed a one-year deal with Raja CA to become its head coach.
+The club has just won the double with its predecessor Josef Zinnbauer.
+On 27 September 2024, he was sacked.